Geography

 The Geography Department at LRGS

 There is a great tradition of studying geography at Lancaster Royal Grammar School.
-It is one of the most popular option subjects at GCSE with over 100 students in both Fourth and Fifth Year, and over 40 students in each year of A-level.
-Over recent years examination results have been excellent: In 2007 the percentage of A*/A at GCSE was 80.6% while at A-level the percentage of A/B grades was 87.2%.
+It is one of the most popular option subjects at GCSE with over 100 students in Year 10 and 11, and over 40 students in each year of A-level.
+Over recent years examination results have been excellent: in 2012 the percentage of A*/A at GCSE was 73.9% while at A-level the percentage of A/B grades was 79.4%.
 Many students go on to study geography or geography related subjects at university.

 The Geography Department is a forward-thinking department, trying to provide a relevant geographical education for the 21st century.
 New initiatives in recent years have included a biannual A-level fieldtrip to Iceland, the setting up of an LRGS automatic weather station website and a very productive partnership with Global Link, a Development Education Centre in Lancaster.